andraspatka/q-swarm/docs/push_pull.md

  - Sensors 0 - 11 represent the [0, 180] interval (positive)
  - Sensors 12 - 23 represent the [-180, 0) interval (negative)

-The sum of all of these vectors (from now on: **vecSum**) can be used to determine what action the agent should make.
+The sum of all of these vectors (from now on: **vecSum**) can be used to determine what action the agent should take.
 The **vecSum**'s angle can tell us where the obstacle is detected.

 Deciding when to turn left or right can be decided rather easily, from the **vecSum**'s angle: